kai824/tp/docs/UserGuide.md

 ### Sorting entries by an attribute: `sort`

-Sorts the current view of entries by the value of the specified attribute name in alphabetical (lexicographically ascending) order.
+Sorts the current view of entries by the value of the specified attribute name in alphabetical order.

 Format: `sort a/ATTRIBUTE_NAME`